Introduction

 Clinical Features

 The main symptom of appendicitis is abdominal pain.
-This is initially peri-umbilical, classically dull and poorly localised (from visceral peritoneum inflammation), but later migrates to the right iliac fossa, where it is well-localised and sharp (from parietal peritoneum inflammation).
+Classically, this will present with a dull peri-umbilical pain that is poorly localised (from visceral peritoneum inflammation), but later migrates to the right iliac fossa, becoming localised and sharp (from parietal peritoneum inflammation).

-Other symptoms can include vomiting (typically after the pain, not preceding it), anorexia, nausea, diarrhoea, or constipation.
+However, patients can present in a variety of ways, especially in children.
+Other associated symptoms include vomiting (typically after the pain, not preceding it), anorexia, nausea, or diarrhoea.

-On examination, there may be rebound tenderness and percussion pain over McBurney’s point (Fig. 2), as well as guarding (especially if the appendix is perforated).
-In severe cases, patients can show features of sepsis, being tachycardic and hypotensive, especially in untreated cases.
-An appendiceal abscess may also present with a RIF mass.
+On examination, patients may demonstrate rebound tenderness and percussion tenderness over McBurney’s point (Fig. 2).
+This can progress to guarding, especially if the appendix is perforated.
+In severe cases, patients can show features of sepsis, including tachycardia, hypotension, and pyrexia.

 Specific signs that may be found on examination include*:

-- Rovsing’s sign: RIF fossa pain on palpation of the LIF
+- Rovsing’s sign – right iliac fossa pain on palpation of the left iliac fossa

 Acute Appendicitis in Children